English as an additional language

 The EAL children have access to a specialist team of staff called the EAL Squad.
-The squad is led by Rachel Stevens and has an additional two staff members: Mrs. Sharron Lapham and Miss Ewelina Zychlinska, who support the children to develop and enhance their English Language skills.
+The squad is led by Mrs Hannah Smith, and they work with the children to develop and enhance their English Language skills.

 If needed, the children will have additional support within the classroom, small group activities and 1:1 support.

 Here are some of the activities the children are involved in:

 - Celebrating Festivals and Cultures